dotnetzoom/AspNetCore-WebApi-Course/README.md

 This project is an example of lightweight and extensible infrastructure for building RESTful Web API with ASP.NET Core.

-This example contains a number of tricks and techniques which I've learned while building APIs in ASP.NET Core.
+This example contains a number of tricks and techniques that is the result of many years of my experience in WebAPI/RESTful programming in ASP.NET Core

+**This project was updated to ASPNETCore 3.1.2 (See [ChangeLog](/CHANGELOG.md) for more)**

 If you want a total deep dive on REST, API security, ASP.NET Core and much more, check out my [Course](http://beyamooz.com/project-based-aspnet/%D8%AF%D9%88%D8%B1%D9%87-api-%D9%86%D9%88%DB%8C%D8%B3%DB%8C-%D8%A7%D8%B5%D9%88%D9%84%DB%8C-%D9%88-%D8%AD%D8%B1%D9%81%D9%87-%D8%A7%DB%8C-%D8%AF%D8%B1-asp-net-core).